Alor-e/datascience_hire_task/README.md

 ```bash
 pip install -r requirements.txt
 ```
 There might be an error when installing the hdbscan library.
-If that happens, it could be downloaded through its GitHub page.
+If that happens, it could be downloaded through its [GitHub page] (https://github.com/scikit-learn-contrib/hdbscan).
 After that, it could be installed by running the following:

 ```bash
 pip install -r requirements.txt